 These Key Herbs + Spices Work Wonders for Digestion

 So, how do herbs help with healthy digestion?
 There’s a helpful list of medicinal herbs that double as herbal medicine and cooking ingredients that you may already have on your shopping list.
 Herbalist practices have been in place a very long time - especially ayurvedic medicine, which used herbs + essential oils for everything from aiding in sluggish digestion and stimulating mucous membrane activity, to calming stomach acid, promoting digestive enzymes + demulcent effects, acting as probiotics, regulating blood sugar and even acting as a laxative.
+Our blends like Gut Check and Oops I Did It Again help aid in digestion on a regular basis or after those nights of overindulgence.

 Did you know there are 35 different species of basil that can be grown?
 From sweet to tangy, there’s definitely one that’ll satisfy your taste buds.